shuhailab/learngit/README.md

 # git
 git is a useful tool.f
-greating a new  branch is quick.
+greating a new  branch & quick.